 Sandy Mesler Dance Troupe and the Allegro Dance Company will perform Italian folk dances.
 Musical performances include the Washington Jazz Orchestra, the acapella group from West Liberty University, guitarist/mandolinist Jimmy “Egidio” Faiella, and festival favorite Nick Fiasco crooning the legendary songs of Frank Sinatra, Dean Martin and other greats.

 Throughout the day, guests can enjoy Italian music by DJ Jon Ridge, learn about local Italian clubs, shop for Italian merchandise and, of course, enjoy Italian food.
 Culinary specialities will be offered by Blue Moon Sweet Shoppe, Chicco Baccello, Christina Pastries, Grande Jr. Pizza Express, Julian’s Catering, Palazzo 1837 Ristorante, Regional Flavors Catering, Union Grill, and Sons and Daughters of Italy.
 Fudge, desserts and homemade cookies will also be available.
-Over-21 beverages will be for sale wth products from The Washington Winery, J & D Cellars, Red Pump Spirits, Liberty Pole Spirits and The Beer Store.
+Over-21 beverages will be for sale with products from The Washington Winery, J & D Cellars, Red Pump Spirits, Liberty Pole Spirits and The Beer Store.

 Representatives of the Italian Heritage Collection at Citizens Library will be on hand to invite descendants of Washington’s Italian immigrants to record oral histories and to digitize historic photos and documents.
 On-site digital scanning will be available at the festival, courtesy of Citizens Library.
 Bring your family tree.